-In facts, the vast majority of the world’s human population has been using to reside in temperate zones, where farming has been a large-scale practice in the temperate regions due to the plentiful rainfall and warm summers, because most agricultural activity occurs in the spring and summer.
-Industries and post- industries can often easily follow the people.
+In fact, the vast majority of the world’s human population has been used to reside in temperate zones, where farming has been a large-scale practice in the temperate regions due to the plentiful rainfall and warm summers because most agricultural activity occurs in the spring and summer.
+Industries and post-industries can often easily follow the people.

-But when the general increase in terrestrial temperatures shifts towards the polar areas the range of the temperature which are optimal for the life of human beings for reasons that are, in the same time, of very natural, economical and sustainability concern.
+But when the general increase in terrestrial temperatures shifts towards the polar areas the range of the temperature is optimal for the life of human beings for reasons that are, in the same time, of very natural, economical, and sustainability concern.